 In this report, references to "Apollo," "we," "us," "our," and the "Company" for periods (i) on or before December 31, 2021 refer to Apollo Asset Management, Inc. (f/k/a Apollo Global Management, Inc.) ("AAM") and its subsidiaries unless the context requires otherwise and (ii) subsequent to December 31, 2021, refer to Apollo Global Management, Inc. (f/k/a Tango Holdings, Inc.) ("AGM") and its subsidiaries unless the context requires otherwise.
-Moreover, references to "Class A shares" refers to the Class A common stock, \$0.00001 par value per share, of AAM prior to the Mergers; "Class B share" refers to the Class B common stock, \$0.00001 par value per share, of AAM prior to the Mergers (as defined below); "Class C share" refers to the Class C common stock, \$0.00001 par value per share, of AAM prior to the Mergers ("AAM Series A Preferred Stock" refers to the 6.375% Series A preferred stock of AAM both prior to and following the Mergers; "AAM Series B Preferred Stock" refers to the 6.375% Series B preferred Stock and the AAM Series B Preferred Stock, collectively, both prior to and following the Mergers; and "Mandatory Convertible Preferred Stock" refers to the 6.75% Series A Mandatory Convertible Preferred Stock" refers to the 6.75% Series A Mandatory Convertible Preferred Stock of AGM.
+Moreover, references to "Class A shares" refers to the Class A common stock, \$0.00001 par value per share, of AAM prior to the Mergers; "Class B share" refers to the Class C common stock, \$0.00001 par value per share, of AAM prior to the Mergers (as defined below); "Class C share" refers to the Class C common stock, \$0.00001 par value per share, of AAM prior to the Mergers; "AAM Series A Preferred Stock" refers to the 6.375% Series A preferred stock of AAM both prior to and following the Mergers; "AAM Series B Preferred Stock" refers to the 6.375% Series A Preferred Stock and the AAM Series B Preferred Stock, collectively, both prior to and following the Mergers; and "Mandatory Convertible Preferred Stock" refers to the 6.75% Series A Mandatory Convertible Preferred Stock of AGM.
 In addition, for periods on or before December 31, 2021, references to "AGM common stock" or "common stock" of the Company refer to Class A shares unless the context otherwise requires, and for periods subsequent to December 31, 2021 refer to shares of common stock, par value \$0.00001 per share, of AGM.